kagg-design/kagg-pagespeed-optimization/README.md

-# WordPress Plugin PageSpeed Optimization
+# PageSpeed Optimization

+PageSpeed Optimization plugin performs optimization of external scripts and styles by moving them to the footer, blocking, or delaying.
+Loading of delayed scripts or styles begins after the first user interaction - scroll, clock, or mouse enter.
+Links and fonts can be preloaded to minimize loading time.

+During moving, blocking, or delaying, the plugin performs exact calculations of all scripts and styles dependencies across the whole dependency tree.
+So, any script or style whose position has to be modified will be moved with all dependencies in the proper order.
+This functionality is unique and does not exist in most top-level caching plugins.
-PageSpeed Optimization plugin optimizes external scripts by storing them locally: Google Analytics, Google map, Yandex metrika.

-After activation of the plugin, scripts for above-mentioned services will be cached on local server.
-They are updated twice daily.
+Some scripts can be stored locally: Google AdSense, Google Analytics, Google Maps, Google Tag Manager, and Yandex Metrika.
+Scripts for the above-mentioned services will be cached on the local server and updated twice daily.

-Whenever you run an analysis of your website on Google Pagespeed Insights, Pingdom or GTMetrix, it’ll tell you to leverage browser cache when you’re using Google Analytics.
-Because Google has set the cache expiry time to 2 hours.
-This plugin will get you a higher score on Pagespeed and Pingdom and make your website load faster, because the user’s browser doesn’t have to make a roundtrip to download the file from Google’s external server.
+Google Pagespeed Insights (PSI) requires leveraging browser cache when using analytics scripts because they only have a 2-hour cache expiry time.
+When scripts are stored locally, their cache expiry time is increased, raising the PSI score.

+PageSpeed Optimization plugin will get you a higher score on Google Pagespeed Insights and make your website load faster.
+The most impact can usually be achieved by delaying scripts.

 ## Features

-* The PageSpeed Optimization is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
-* All classes, functions, and variables are documented so that you know what you need to be changed.
-* The PageSpeed Optimization uses a strict file organization scheme that correspond both to the WordPress Plugin Repository structure, and that make it easy to organize the files that compose the plugin.
-* The project includes a `.pot` file as a starting point for internationalization.
+- Any script or style can be moved from the header to the footer.
+- Any script or style can be blocked entirely, preventing its loading.
+- Any script or style can be delayed until the first user interaction: scroll, click, or mouse enter.
+- Dependencies of moved, blocked, or delayed scripts and styles are correctly calculated across the dependency tree.
+Therefore, all dependent scripts and styles will be moved in a proper order.
+This unique feature does not exist in most top-level caching plugins.
+- Analytics scripts can be stored locally to improve browser cache time.
+- Links and fonts can be preloaded to improve overall page loading time.

 ## Installation